A Framework for Sustainability: Investigating Safe and Just Boundaries of the Earth System

 Abstract

-The concept of safe and just Earth System Boundaries (ESBs) is a scientific framework that integrates environmental sustainability and social justice into an integrated structure to both maintain the ecological stability of the planet and prevent harm to the welfare of humans and other species.
-This framework was introduced by Rockström and colleagues in 2023.
-The approach is based on the idea that human activities should not exceed limits that both threaten the health of the Earth system and exacerbate social inequalities.
-This research aims to examine the key components and concepts of safe and equitable Earth system boundaries and the current status of this framework, including an analysis of the impacts of human activities on safe boundaries and considerations of equity.
-The research shows that currently, key components such as climate change, biosphere integrity, water and nutrient cycles, and aerosol pollution have exceeded acceptable limits set by global standards.
-The Safe and Just Earth System Boundaries Framework provides a quantitative basis for protecting the global commons, contributes to the Sustainable Development Goals, and has implications for policy and governance.
-Ultimately, the Safe and Just Earth System Framework provides a comprehensive approach to achieving sustainable development by balancing environmental constraints with social needs.
-The framework emphasizes the importance of integrating justice into environmental governance to ensure a fair and equitable distribution of resources and opportunities while maintaining Earth system stability.
+The concept of Safe and Just Earth System Boundaries is a scientific framework that integrates environmental sustainability and social justice into a unified structure, aiming both to preserve the ecological stability of the planet and to prevent harm to the welfare of humans and other species.
+This framework was introduced in 2023 by Rockström and colleagues, and it is based on the idea that human activities must not exceed limits that simultaneously threaten the health of the Earth system and exacerbate social inequalities.
+This research seeks to examine the key components and the concept of Safe and Just Earth System Boundaries, as well as the current status of this framework, including an analysis of the impacts of human activities on safe boundaries and considerations of justice.
+Findings indicate that at present, key components such as climate change, biosphere integrity, freshwater cycles, nutrient cycles, and aerosol pollution have already surpassed globally acceptable standards.
+The Safe and Just Earth System Boundaries framework provides a quantitative basis for conservation global commons, contributes to the achievement of the Sustainable Development Goals, and carries implications for policymaking and governance.
+Ultimately, this framework offers a comprehensive approach to achieving sustainable development by balancing environmental limits with social needs, and it emphasizes the importance of integrating justice into environmental governance.

 Keywords